rust-lang/rfcs/text/0000-simple_unwind_annotation.md

 implementations that define the behavior may require target-specific options for the non-Rust code, or this feature may not be supported at all.

-For the purposes of the type system, `"C+panic"` is considered a totally distinct ABI string from `"C"`.
-While there may be some circumstances where it is sensible to use an `extern "C" fn` in place of an `extern "C+panic" fn`, and vice-versa, this introduces questions of subtyping and variance that are beyond the scope of this RFC.
+For the purposes of the type system, `"C panic"` is considered a totally distinct ABI string from `"C"`.
+While there may be some circumstances where it is sensible to use an `extern "C" fn` in place of an `extern "C panic" fn`, and vice-versa, this introduces questions of subtyping and variance that are beyond the scope of this RFC.
 This restrictive approach is forwards-compatible with more permissive typing in future work like #2699.